Ninja Theory

-Ninja Theory Limited is a first-party British video game developer for Xbox Game Studios based in Cambridge, England.
-Notable games it has developed include Kung Fu Chaos, Heavenly Sword, Enslaved: Odyssey to the West, DmC: Devil May Cry, Hellblade: Senua's Sacrifice, and Senua's Saga: Hellblade II.
+Ninja Theory Limited is a British video game developer based in Cambridge, England.
+Notable games it has developed include Kung Fu Chaos, Heavenly Sword, Enslaved: Odyssey to the West, DmC: Devil May Cry, and the Hellblade series.

 Founded by Tameem Antoniades, Nina Kristensen and Mike Ball in March 2000, the company operated under the name Just Add Monsters.
 It was acquired by Argonaut Games soon after its founding and released Kung Fu Chaos for the original Xbox console.
-The company purchased itself from administrators after Argonaut Games was liquidated but suffered from financial troubles.
+The company purchased itself from administrators after Argonaut Games was liquidated, but suffered from financial troubles.
 Sony Computer Entertainment saved the team from bankruptcy by funding the development of Heavenly Sword, which was an expensive project.
-The game's poor sales resulted in Ninja Theory losing all their in-house technologies because of contractual agreements with Sony.
-The team then moved on to develop Enslaved: Odyssey to the West, an underperforming project in collaboration with writer Alex Garland, and DmC: Devil May Cry, whose design was highly controversial, resulting in the team receiving death threats.
+The game's poor sales resulted in Ninja Theory losing all its in-house technologies because of contractual agreements with Sony.
+The team then moved on to develop Enslaved: Odyssey to the West, an underperforming project in collaboration with writer Alex Garland, and DmC: Devil May Cry, a reboot of Capcom's Devil May Cry series which, despite being praised for its gameplay, came under some scrutiny for its story and interpretation of returning characters.

 The team began diversifying its portfolio of games and taking on contract work for publishers after finishing the development of DmC.
-It also entrusted a small team to develop their first self-published title, Hellblade: Senua's Sacrifice.
+It also entrusted a small team to develop its first self-published title, Hellblade: Senua's Sacrifice.
 The team developed a business model they called "Independent AAA", where the game would have a small budget while retaining high graphical fidelity.
 Exploring the theme of psychosis, the game was a commercial and critical success.
-In June 2018, it was officially announced that Ninja Theory had entered into an agreement to be acquired by Microsoft and became part of Microsoft Studios (now known as Xbox Game Studios).
-Several new projects, including virtual reality games, are under development.
+In 2018, Ninja Theory was acquired by Microsoft and became a first-party developer under their Xbox Game Studios umbrella.
+In that period, the studio released the multiplayer title Bleeding Edge (2020), as well as a sequel to Senua's Sacrifice, Senua's Saga: Hellblade II (2024).

+In June 2026, Xbox announced that it would part ways with Ninja Theory, aiming for the studio to be sold to a new investor while enabling them to finish their current project, a third Hellblade game titled Senua (2027) which would be published by Xbox Game Studios.
+However by September 2026, Xbox COO Matt Booty announced two attempts to sell Ninja Theory had failed, and that the studio could face closure as part of a wider restructuring of Xbox Game Studios.